Early Middle College

 Attendance requirements are determined by the college course instructor.
 At the beginning of each course, the instructor will provide students with written attendance requirements as part of the class assignment schedule.
 Pay close attention to these requirements as they may differ from attendance policies of the local high school, and may differ from instructor to instructor.
 Early Middle College students are subject to academic and disciplinary standards and policies established by the individual handbooks of their local school district, the BAISD EDGE Early Middle College, as well as the college.
 Failure to follow attendance and behavior requirements may negatively affect a student’s grade and may result in removal from the BAISD EDGE program.

 College instructors will only communicate with your student.
 Students should check their college email account daily for important messages from their instructors.
 Consequently, it is the student’s responsibility to consult with the instructor regarding assignments, tests, and grades.
 As a parent of a student in the BAISD EDGE program, there are some policies, procedures, and resources in place to assist you and your student, but the student will need to advocate for himself/herself as part of the process.

 This document is meant to introduce you to these guidelines.
 It is not meant to be inclusive of all of the policies and procedures imposed by your student’s high school, the BAISD EDGE program, or the postsecondary institution.
 BAISD EDGE Early Middle College students will be considered enrollees of their high school district and they are subject to laws, policies, and graduation requirements of the individual school district until the completion of their 5th year.

 Michigan Transfer Agreement

-Questions about the transferability of credits should be made to the potential receiving institution or addressed to the BAISD EDGE counselor.
+Questions about the transferability of credits should be made to the potential receiving institution or addressed to the BAISD EDGE staff.
 Information can also be found on the Michigan Transfer Network website or Michigan Association of Collegiate Registrars & Admissions Officer's website.